-2 Structure of the Paper
+1.1 Structure of the paper

-The outline of this paper is as follows: in Sect.
-3, the scope of application of this method is introduced.
-In Sect.
-4, the parallel search of parameters and structure done by the GA-P algorithm is described.
-Then (Sect.
-5) an experimental validation of our proposal is done, modeling both a synthetic and a real process and comparing the results with those obtained with previous works.
-The paper finishes (Sect.
-6) with the concluding remarks and future work.
+The outline of this paper is as follows: in section 2, the scope of application of this method is introduced.
+In section 3, the parallel search of parameters and structure done by the GA-P algorithm is described.
+Then (section 4) an experimental validation of our proposal is done, modeling both a synthetic and a real process and comparing the results with those obtained with previous works.
+The paper finishes with the concluding remarks and future work.

-3 Scope of Application
+2 Scope of application

-Our interest is focused over a class of physical systems involving common non-linear features, to which conventional methods are hardly applicable.
+Our interest is focused over a class of physical systems involving common nonlinear features, to which conventional methods are hardly applicable.
 Being a GP based modeling approach used, the definition of the functional set will define the scope of application of the algorithm.
 The GP will evolve a set of diagram block representations of the process.
 A diagram block is, in turn, a series, parallel or feedback association of subsystems.
 Series association is intrinsic in GP.
 Parallel association will be allowed by means of arithmetic operators, such as + and -, and feedback representation will be allowed by means of an special operator [1] described next.

-Regarding the catalog of subsystems, we used only memoryless version of the common non-linear features of physical systems, such as dead zones or saturations [14,20].
-All the dynamic behavior is delegated to linear elements: we include in the function set a reduced group of linear models (first and second order dumped linear subsystems, unitary delay and static gain) such that it is possible to get higher order systems by means of series association.
+Regarding the catalog of subsystems, we used only memoryless version of the common non-linear features of physical systems, such as dead zones or saturations [14, 20].
+All the dynamic behavior is delegated to linear elements: we include in the function set a reduced group of linear models (first and second dumped order linear subsystems, unitary delay and static gain) such that it is possible to get higher order systems by means of series association.